leolorenzosoon1/notes-api/README.md

-# To run this project, Ensure the ff:
+# Getting started
-1. tsc is installed on the host system type in "tsc --version" to check if the package is present.
+1. Ensure tsc is installed on the host system type in "tsc --version" to check if the package is present.
     * tsc
         ```sh
         tsc --version
         ```
-2. NodeJs is installed on the host system
+2. Ensure  NodeJs is installed on the host system
     Type in "node -v" in the terminal to check if node is present
     * node
         ```sh